Neighbors 2: Sorority Rising: Plot

 Low on funds to pay rent, the girls plan to sell marijuana at their 'tailgate party', eliminating the competition by getting all other dealers arrested.
 When Teddy objects, the girls kick him out, and he joins the Radners to take down Kappa Nu.
 They infiltrate the party, and Teddy distracts the girls while Mac steals their marijuana.
 Realizing Teddy's lack of direction in life, Mac and Kelly let him stay with them.
 The girls switch Mac and Kelly's cell phone numbers with their own and send text messages tricking Mac into flying to Sydney, Australia.
-Returning home, the Radners find Kappa Nu has robbed and vandalized their house, and the Baiers pull out from the sale.
+Returning home, the Radners find Kappa Nu has robbed and vandalized their house, and the Baiers, now aware that there is a sorority next door, threatened to pull out from the sale unless the sorority is kicked out.

 The sorority receives an eviction notice, and Shelby reluctantly organizes a sexually gratuitous frat-style party to raise money.
 As Mac and Kelly wait to call the police, Jimmy and Paula sneak into the party, while Teddy is unable to shut off the sorority's power.
 Shelby steals Mac and Kelly's phones and locks Mac and Teddy in the garage, but they break out using airbags.
 Overhearing Beth and Nora confront Shelby for compromising their original goals, Kelly encourages the girls not to give up on themselves.
 Paula goes into labor, and Teddy reconciles with Pete and Darren, happily agreeing to serve as their best man.
 The sorority enjoys a more empowering party for themselves and discover a crowd of girls from other sororities wanting to join Kappa Nu.
 With an overflow of money and new members, the sorority is able to keep their home, and the Radners agree to rent their house to Kappa Nu as well, earning them a bigger cashflow than selling the house.

-Three months later, Teddy prepares Pete to walk down the aisle.
-Teddy has become a wedding planner for gay couples, utilizing his party-planning experience.
+Three months later, Teddy has become a successful wedding planner for gay couples, using his party-planning experience; he prepares Pete to walk down the aisle.
 Mac and Kelly have moved into their new home, with no close neighbors, and realized they have been good parents all along.
-They bring home their new baby, Mildred, to meet Jimmy and Paula with their new son, Jimmy Jr.
+They bring home their new baby daughter, Mildred, to meet Jimmy and Paula with their new son, Jimmy Jr.